nimnasahamed/Nimnas_root/README.md

 A Sample code:

-# This is a sample software
+#This is a sample Code

 print("Hello World!")